Noxdew/godeploy/README.md

 NOTE: The config file must be in either the folder with the executable or the current folder you are running the application with

-# Dependencies
-[kardianos/osext] (https://github.com/kardianos/osext) is used to find the executable's directory to look for the config

 # TODO
-1. Add option for automatic testing before deployment (also deploy regardless of test result)
-2. Make the update script configurable so that it can be used with non-git repos
+1. Make the update script configurable so that it can be used with non-git repos
-3. Add option for https
+2. Add option for https
-4. Remember to restart the script when `"ScriptAlwaysWait": true`
+3. Remember to restart the script when `"ScriptAlwaysWait": true`
-5. Testing
+4. Testing